9Queens/CatStealingApp/README.md

 To test the app using docker :

-1) Navigate to the root folder of the solution to build and run the dockerized solution using :
+1) Navigate to the root folder of the solution to build and run the dockerized solution using powershell
 ```bash
 docker-compose up --build